-As a second example, consider the case in which a large number of loci contribute in an additive fashion to the expression of a trait such as growth rate, with fitness declining with the number of - alleles in a multiplicative fashion, where i is the number of beneficial (+) alleles in the genome.
-Three examples are shown in Figure 5.8 for different numbers of contributing loci.
-In each case, the overall performance is equally subdivided across all L factors, such that s = 1/L, with $L = 10^4$, 10^5 , and 10^6 .
-With such large numbers of loci, the analytical solution noted above is not reliable at large N_e , as the number of mutations arising per generation may exceed the limit of the domain of the sequential model, although results have been obtained by computer simulations (Lynch 2020).
+As a second example, consider the case in which fitness declines with the number of - alleles (L - i) in a multiplicative fashion, where i is the number of beneficial (+) alleles in the genome.
+Three examples are shown in Figure 5.8 for different numbers of completely linked loci, $L = 10^4$, 10^5 , and 10^6 .
+In each case, the overall performance is equally subdivided across all L factors, such that s = 1/L. With such large numbers of loci, the analytical solution noted above is not reliable at large N_e , as the number of mutations arising per generation may exceed the limit of the domain of the sequential model, although results have been obtained by computer simulations (Lynch 2020).

-$$W_i = (1-s)^{(L-i)}, (5.13)$$
+$$W_i = (1-s)^{(L-i)}, (5.12)$$

 Three general features are clear (Figure 5.8).
-First, as already noted, at N_e sufficiently small that the mutational effects are rendered effectively neutral, the mean fraction of + alleles is defined by the neutral expectation, with the probability of a + allele being η at each locus.

-Second, with increasing N_e , the mean fraction of + alleles progressively increases, converging on 1.0 as N_e becomes much greater than 2s.
+First, as already noted, when N_e is sufficiently small that the mutational effects are rendered effectively neutral, the mean fraction of + alleles is defined by the neutral expectation, with the probability of a + allele being η at each locus.
+Second, with increasing N_e , the mean fraction of + alleles progressively increases, converging on 1.0 as N_e becomes much greater than 1/(2s).
 This gradient in trait means with N_e is a result of the drift barrier, which increasingly compromises the ability of natural selection to alter the frequencies of mutations as the population size declines.
-The exact location of the drift barrier is defined by the relative power of drift and selection, becoming shallower with smaller s.
-It is also influenced by the mutation bias towards alleles with deleterious effects and by the multiplicity effect.
+The exact location of the drift barrier is defined by the relative power of drift and selection, becoming lower with smaller s, but also by the mutation bias and by the multiplicity effect.
 Third, the observed gradients are much shallower than the expectations under free recombination.
-This illustrates the point made above that owing to selective interference among linked loci, populations behave genetically as though they are much smaller than implied by their actual size N. For example, in the absence of selective interference, sites with selection coefficients equal to 10^{-5} are expected to be nearly fixed for + alleles once the absolute population size exceeds 500,000, but with linked loci at the same absolute population size, the vast majority of alleles are of the - type owing to the combination of mutation pressure and random genetic drift (Figure 5.8).
+This illustrates the point made in Chapter 4 that owing to selective interference among linked loci, populations with large absolute sizes behave genetically as though they are much smaller.
+For example, in the absence of selective interference, sites with selection coefficients equal to 10^{-5} are expected to be nearly fixed for + alleles once the absolute population size exceeds 500,000, but with linked loci at the same absolute population size, the vast majority of alleles are of the - type owing to the combination of mutation pressure and random genetic drift (Figure 5.8).

-These results highlight the riskiness of an evolutionary biology that simply assumes that all phenotypes simply reflect optimal outcomes dictated by natural selection, with any deviations from optimality being consequences of unavoidable biophysical constraints.
+These results highlight the riskiness of an evolutionary biology that assumes that all phenotypes simply reflect optimal outcomes dictated by natural selection.
 In addition to the pervasive influence of drift, mutation can cause mean phenotypes to deviate from the optimum in substantial and often unexpected ways that are not simply functions of the magnitude of mutation bias.
 Rather, when alternative, functionally equivalent underlying genotypes exist for a trait, the multiplicity of certain intermediate combinations can result in a mutational pull of the mean phenotype away from the optimum.
-This effect becomes especially significant when the phenotypic optimum is far from the expected mean under mutation alone, especially if the level of multiplicity for the optimum is relatively small relative to other phenotypic states.
-Moreover, cases may even exist in which the opposing pressures of selection and mutation are sufficiently strong that the equilibrium mean-phenotype distribution can have two peaks, one driven by selection and the other by mutation (Lynch and Hagner 2014; Lynch 2018).
+This effect becomes particularly significant when the phenotypic optimum is far from the expected mean under neutrality alone, especially if the level of multiplicity for the optimum is relatively small relative to other phenotypic states.
+Moreover, cases may even exist in which the opposing pressures of selection and mutation are sufficiently strong that the equilibrium mean-phenotype distribution can have two peaks, one driven by selection and the other by mutation (Lynch and Hagner 2014; Tuğrul et al. 2015; Lynch 2018).